jaegertracing/jaeger/GOVERNANCE.md

   * understanding of how the team works (policies, processes for testing and code review, etc),
   * understanding of the projects' code base and coding style.

-A new maintainer must proposed by an existing maintainer by sending email to jaeger-maintainers@lists.cncf.io (please do not CC the nominee on the nomination email) containing the following information:
+A new maintainer must be proposed by an existing maintainer by sending an email to jaeger-maintainers@lists.cncf.io (please do not CC the nominee on the nomination email) containing the following information:

   * nominee's first and last name,